 When prescription medications are administered through transdermal patches, the body has a consistent supply of the necessary medication.
 The person with the prescription does not have to remember to take their medicine orally or intravenously at a certain time of day; instead, they put the patch on once, and it stays there for the length of the dose.

-Drugs that can lead to abuse or addiction, which come in transdermal forms, include:
+Drugs that can lead to misuse or addiction, which come in transdermal forms, include:

-Fentanyl is especially prone to abuse because it is stronger than heroin.
-Fentanyl patches can contain up to three days of medicine, making them a prime target for substance abuse.
-The patches are cut up and chewed, brewed like a tea, mixed with water and injected, or several are placed on the skin at once.
-Because fentanyl is a very potent narcotic that is designed to treat pain in people who need long-term relief from chronic pain, abusing the patches in this fashion can rapidly lead to overdose and death.
+Fentanyl is especially prone to misuse because of its potency.
+Fentanyl patches can contain up to three days of medicine, making them a prime target for substance misuse.
+The patches are cut up and chewed, brewed like tea, mixed with water and injected, or several are placed on the skin at once.
+Because fentanyl is a very potent narcotic that is designed to treat pain in people who need long-term relief from chronic pain, misusing the patches in this fashion can rapidly lead to overdose and death.

-Buprenorphine patches have also been abused this way, to bypass time-release properties and achieve a high.
+Buprenorphine patches have also been misused this way, to bypass time-release properties and achieve a high.

 Types of skin irritation found among people who use transdermal drugs include:

 - Dermatitis, or inflammation of the skin due to contact with mild irritants.

 - Superficial reddening of the skin due to burst capillaries (erythema).